vishals9711/task-crafter/README.md

 ## Usage

+### Organization and Repository Selection

+1. After logging in with GitHub, you can select an organization from the dropdown menu
+2. Filter repositories by organization or view all your accessible repositories
+3. Use the search field to quickly find specific repositories

+### Authentication Refreshing

+The application now automatically detects when your GitHub authentication token needs refreshing and will prompt you to reauthenticate when necessary.

+### Usage Monitoring

+Task Crafter now includes usage monitoring to help you keep track of your API consumption:

+- A usage banner displays your current usage status
+- Notifications appear when you're approaching your usage limits
+- Clear feedback is provided when limits are reached

+### Task Extraction Workflow

-### Option 1: Login with GitHub first (recommended)
+#### Option 1: Login with GitHub first (recommended)

 1. Click the "Login with GitHub" button at the top of the page
 2. Authorize the application to access your GitHub account
-3. Select a repository from the dropdown
+3. Select an organization (optional) and repository from the dropdown
 4. Enter your free-form text in the input field
 5. Click "Extract Tasks" to generate tasks and subtasks
 6. Review and select the subtasks you want to include
 7. Click "Create GitHub Issues" to create issues in the selected repository

-### Option 2: Extract tasks first, then create GitHub issues
+#### Option 2: Extract tasks first, then create GitHub issues

 1. Enter your free-form text in the input field
 2. Click "Extract Tasks" to generate tasks and subtasks